suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Switch to the previous branch

-This will checkout the previously active branch
+This will checkout the previously active branch.

 ```shell
 git checkout -